amandewatnitrr/pytest-tutorial/pytest-automation/pythonProject/lesson-1.md

 > [!IMPORTANT]
 > The file name should follow the naming convention `test_something.py` and the test function should follow the naming convention `test_function_name()`.
 > On, the similar note the test class should follow the naming convention `class TestClassName:` followed by the test functions conventions mentioned before.

+> [!TIP]
+> It's always better to have everything as a python package.
+All the python packages will have `__init__.py` file in them.
+This will help in importing the modules easily.
+> <br/><br/> Whenever you create a python folder, it's always better to create this file as well within your python folders.